 I impart my novels with my fierce love for the land, showcase its intriguing people, history, forgotten folksong, comforting food and the unusual and cherished traditions, myths and legends of the region.

 More than anything, I write human stories set in a landscape that can easily be identifiable and inclusive to anybody’s neck of the woods.
 And isn’t that what Eudora Welty meant when she wrote, “One place understood helps us understand all places better."

-I am already looking forward to the future where I am researching and exploring the Pack Horse Library Project of 1935 and hope to write a tale of tribute to these fearsome librarians who traveled on horseback and mule to provide books to the poor and isolated communities in Kentucky.”
+In February, 2017, I finished the first draft of my 4th novel, A Familiar Bluet, and have spent countless hours researching and exploring the Pack Horse Library Project of 1935.
+It is a facinating tale of tribute about the fearsome librarians who traveled on horseback and mule to provide books to the poor and isolated communities in Kentucky.”

-“A great piece of work.” – Bill Burton, Host, Morning Edition, WFPL (Kentucky NPR affiliate) on GODPRETTY IN THE TOBACCO FIELD
+“A great piece of work.” – NPR -Kentucky Affiliate -Bill Burton, Host, Morning Edition, WFPL on GODPRETTY IN THE TOBACCO FIELD

 “A voice rich and authentic, steeped in the somber beauty that defines life in the South.
 Richardson knows this place well, and GodPretty sings of that honesty.” — David Joy, Where All Light Tends To Go

 "Richardson writes Kentucky.
 Her stories aren’t just set in our state.
 They express in their very words the uniqueness of the place.
 She has truly found her voice and people love it." -Derby Rotten Scoundrels Chapter, SinC (Sisters In Crime)